peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * Negative numbers are less than positive numbers.

-TODO: Edit this doc to account for magnitude

 <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision decimal number to compare with this one.